Guest astrologer and wellness alchemist, Stephanie Gailing, MS, shares her wisdom for staying healthy during every solar season!

-In wellness astrology, aspects of our anatomy and physiology correspond with the twelve zodiac signs.
+In wellness astrology, aspects of your anatomy align with the zodiac signs.
 Those that are associated with Gemini include the lungs, nervous system, and arms, shoulders, wrists, and fingers.

 Inhale and Exhale

-With butterfly energy abound, Gemini season may have us laser-focused and multitasking like it’s going out of style.
-And while performing many activities at once reflects the active and restless energy of the times, it’s not necessarily the best recipe for safety.
+While multitasking reflects the active and restless energy of the times, it’s not necessarily the best recipe for safety.
 This is especially true when an activity involves moving objects, such as driving, which should be done as a concentrated activity.
 No matter how badly you want to call someone or check Facebook—don’t!
-Even the walking and texting duo can lead to accidents if you failed to notice that ditch in the sidewalk, or car in the intersection.
-What’s worse is this type of mindless multitasking takes takes us out of the game of being present, and noticing the beauty of the environment that surrounds us.
-To mitigate the accident-prone nature of this time, practice mindfulness, the art of being present in mind and body.
+Even walking and texting can lead to accidents if you fail to notice a ditch in the sidewalk or a car in the intersection.
+What’s worse is mindless takes us away from being present.
+Try to stop and notice the beauty of the environment.
+The phone can wait.
+Make an effort to practice being present in mind and body.

-Another challenge during this time may be that once we get around to eating, we want to rush through it, so as to get on to what we perceive is a more interesting mentally-stimulating activity—whether that’s a work project, Instagram upload, or chat with friends.
-Yet, eating too fast yields indigestion and a less-than-optimal absorption of nutrients, which can then leave you depleted in physical and mental energy.
-Practicing mindful eating can make mealtimes more engaging, having us slow down and be in the present moment of awareness.
-Enjoy meals composed of a spectrum of different colors, tastes, and textures to inspire the desire to want to leisurely savor every bite.
+Eating too fast yields indigestion and a less-than-optimal absorption of nutrients, which may leave you feeling depleted of physical and mental energy.
+Practicing mindful eating can make mealtimes more enjoyable.
+Also try meals composed of a spectrum of different colors, tastes and textures to inspire the desire to want to savor every bite.

 Oats are a great way to start the day.
-Like Gemini, they’re flexible—and can be served hot as oatmeal or cold as muesli.
-Not only are oats rich in soluble fiber and can lower cholesterol, but their traditional benefits also soothing frayed nerves, something we may need some extra help with during this fluttered season.
-Plus, eating oats for breakfast may contribute to elevated cognitive performance and sustained energy throughout the day.
-Opt for rolled oats instead of instant oatmeal; the former take only a few minutes and provide you with a greater richness of nutrients.
-And if sweet isn’t the way you like to start your day, enjoy oats in a savory way—with some miso, spices, and steamed vegetables.
+They can be served hot as oatmeal or cold as muesli.
+Oats are rich in soluble fiber and can lower cholesterol, which you may know, but they can also soothe frayed nerves.
+Eating oats for breakfast may contribute to elevated cognitive performance and sustained energy throughout the day.
+Opt for rolled oats instead of instant oatmeal; the former takes only a few minutes and provide you more nutrients.
+Skip the sugar and try your oats savory, with some miso, spices and steamed vegetables.

-This may sound paradoxical but things that enliven our minds may also relax them during Gemini season.
+It may sound paradoxical but things that enliven our minds may also relax them during Gemini season.
 So if you’re looking for a way to unwind, invite some friends over for game night.
-Whether you play Scrabble, Trivial Pursuit, Cards Against Humanity, or any of your other favorite board or card game, your social gatherings with be buzzing with activity.
-And for those times you want to find your center within and be alone, try a crossword or Sudoku puzzle or play a game of solitaire for a more meditative experience.
+Whether you play Scrabble or Cards Against Humanity, your social gatherings will buzz now.
+For times you want to be alone, try a crossword or Sudoku puzzle, or play a game of solitaire for a more meditative experience.